vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tap.md

 ```

-## <a id=tap-run> </a> Setup Tanzu Application Platform Run cluster
+## <a id=tap-run> </a> Set Up Tanzu Application Platform Run Cluster

-The Run cluster will utilize the container image and Kubernetes resources created by the Build cluster and run them as defined in the Deliverable object for each application.
+The Run Cluster utilizes the container image and Kubernetes resources created by the Build Cluster and runs them as defined in the Deliverable object for each application.

 ### Step 1: Install Tanzu Cluster Essentials and Tanzu CLI
-Please ensure you login into your Kubernetes Run cluster and perform steps outlined in [Install Tanzu Cluster Essentials and Tanzu CLI](#tanzu-essential).
+Log in to your Kubernetes Run Cluster and perform steps outlined in [Install Tanzu Cluster Essentials and Tanzu CLI](#tanzu-essential).

-### Step 2: Add the Tanzu Application Platform package repository
+### Step 2: Add the Tanzu Application Platform Package Repository
-Perform steps outlined in [Add the Tanzu Application Platform package repository](#tap-package-repo)
+Perform the steps outlined in [Add the Tanzu Application Platform package repository](#tap-package-repo).

-### <a id=tap-profile-run> </a>Step 3: Install Tanzu Application Platform run profile
+### <a id=tap-profile-run> </a>Step 3: Install Tanzu Application Platform Run Profile

-Provide following user inputs to set environments variables into commands and execute them to install run profile
+Provide the following user inputs to set environments variables into commands and execute them to install run profile
 <!-- /* cSpell:disable */ -->
 * `TAP_REGISTRY_SERVER` - uri of the image registry
 * `TAP_REGISTRY_USER` - registry user